medimarket.com logo

 Who is the OxyCycle 3 intended for?

 With partial or complete paralysis of one side (hemiparesis/hemiplegia) the affected arm and leg initially move little or not at all.
 In passive mode the motor takes over the movement, preventing joint stiffness and preserving basic muscle flexibility.
 As active movement gradually returns, resistance can be increased and switched to active pedaling.
-Continuous pedaling can also favorably influence limb blood circulation, supporting long-term recovery.
+Continuous pedalling can also favourably influence limb circulation, supporting long-term recovery.

-After hip or knee replacement, following extended hospital bed rest, or after any prolonged immobilization, muscles quickly lose strength (up to 1–2% per day).
-Gentle, low-load pedaling can already be done while sitting in an armchair even when walking is still limited.
-Under the guidance of a physician or physiotherapist, the ergometer can be used as a supplementary mobilization tool alongside the prescribed rehabilitation program.
+After hip or knee replacement, following extended hospital bed rest, or after any prolonged immobilisation, muscles quickly lose strength (up to 1–2% per day).
+Gentle, low-load pedalling can already be done while sitting in an armchair even when walking is still limited.
+Under the guidance of a physician or physiotherapist, the ergometer can be used as a supplementary mobilisation tool alongside the prescribed rehabilitation programme.

 In chronic neurological conditions (MS, Parkinson’s, ALS, peripheral nerve injuries) the regularity and gentleness of movement therapy are especially important.
 The passive–active transition allows the patient to use the device according to their current condition: on worse days the motor assists, on better days they pedal more actively.
 A specialist (physiotherapist, neurologist) determines the recommended daily duration and intensity.